evolvingstuff/vdw2/content/posts/wonder-about-conflict-of-interest-of-iom-panel-members.md

 The above do not cover US patent applications which the authors elected to not be public]

-See also <a href="/posts/who-said-vitamin-d-could-not-be-patented" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 972">Who said vitamin D could not be patented</a> at VitaminDWiki
+See also [Who said vitamin D could not be patented](/posts/who-said-vitamin-d-could-not-be-patented) at VitaminDWiki

 ### Just started to search, and so far have found: **